progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 # Auto SSA Roller

 Automatically rolls Supreme Star Amulets until the desired requirements from config.json are met.
-Does not automatically claim the SSA (I didn‚Äôt want to test that because I don‚Äôt want to accidentally lose my own SSA lol).
+Does not automatically claim the SSA (I didnít want to test that because I donít want to accidentally lose my own SSA lol).
 If I feel like it I will update this to add full automation (auto claiming SSA).

-I‚Äôve done minimal testing on other devices so if you have a problem open an issue.
+Iíve done minimal testing on other devices so if you have a problem open an issue.

-Update: added webhook logs

 ## Prerequisites
 - **Python 3.8+**